venice1200/MiSTer_tty2oled/Updates.md

 This makes the system more reactive as the scripts waits for an Core change instead of polling.
 **SD Version:** Adding more Home Menu Effects (just for fun)

+2021-02-20/21
+**SD & Standard Version**
+Using the Effects for all Picture/Logo Transistions (not only for the Menu)
+"MENU" Picture moved from Code to the SD, makes it easier to change (if you like).
+Modified Text Position calculation (See Arduino File for Details).
+Show a small "SD-Icon" on Startup Screen instead of the "dot" if SD Card was detected.

 Adding/Changing Pictures (BMP/XBM) files from time to time
 ....work in progress